speguero/powerpkg/README.md

 ]
 ```

-However, unlike the `OperatingSystem` parameter, whatever `[Build:]` version number is specified must be identical to the version number of the installed program or executable file one would want to refer to.
+However, unlike the `OperatingSystem` parameter, whatever `[Build:]` version number is specified must be identical to the version number of an installed program or executable file.

 ***[Vers_]***